Programs > Brochure

 - Fourth-year (4000 level) courses are equivalent to courses for a postgraduate degree.
 You may not eligible to take these courses as an undergraduate study abroad student.

 Cead Mile Failte!
-We’re so excited that you’re preparing to study abroad on an IFSA-Butler program and have chosen the NUI, Galway as your destination.
+We’re so excited that you’re preparing to study abroad at NUI Galway.
 We’re sure you’re going to love studying there!

 What NUI Galway has to offer